The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Attacks

 { }

 By contrast, if the token hits the cache, the time is dominated by loading the precomputed KV cache from HBM (assuming 16-bit precision parameters):

 { }

 These gaps become larger for more complex models or when serving multiple requests concurrently.
-For instance, on a \path{Llama-3.1-70B-Instruct-GPTQ-INT4}~\cite{victim_model} model (70 billion parameters at 4-bit precision), the prefill time for a single token miss is about 0.45~ms, while a hit is roughly 0.22~\(\mu\)s.
+For instance, on a \path{Llama-3.1-70B-Instruct-GPTQ-INT4} model (70 billion parameters at 4-bit precision), the prefill time for a token miss is about 0.45~ms, while a hit is roughly 0.22~\(\mu\)s.

-These timing differences underpin the prompt stealing attack, which leverages KV cache sharing.
-Specifically, an attacker sends a request to the LLM and observes TTFT to detect whether the victim's prefixes match.
-Since KV cache sharing occurs only for prompts with the same prefix, we devised an incremental search algorithm to recover prompts on a token-by-token basis.
-We present this algorithm and evaluate its real-world efficiency in \autoref{subsec:evalpsa}.
+These timing differences underpin the prompt stealing attack, which leverages KV cache sharing with the same prefix.
+After sending a request to the LLM, an attacker can observe TTFT to infer prefix matches.
+Building on this observation, we devised an incremental search algorithm to recover prompts on a token-by-token basis in \autoref{subsec:evalpsa}.